AQ-AI/openaq-engine/community-statement.md

 ## Vision Statement

-Ensuring and informing the right to cleaner & better for all air quality with open data
+Ensuring and informing about the right to cleaner & better air quality with open data for all.

 ## Mission Statement